ESOUIMods/MasterMerchant/Readme.md

 Repository for personal changes as I am not trying to take over Master Merchant.
 If at such time @Philgo68 and @khaibit return to ESO then they are welcome to use my changes.

+## ChangeLog for 2.3.2

+- Fix for MasterMerchant_Util.lua:466
+- More refactoring for how Libraries load

 ## ChangeLog for 2.3.1

 - Switched Guild cut-over time.